HelenSayer/mini-project-example/README.md

-#Mini Project
+# Mini Project
-demonstrates main, header, article, aside & footer
+demonstrates main, header, article, aside & footer in a responsive design with CSS